 - over half the fatal injuries to workers were of three kinds: falls from height; contact with moving machinery; and being struck by a vehicle (RIDDOR);

-- Falls and slips & trips, combined, account for over a third (35%) of employee injuries.
-They made up more than half of all reported major injuries and almost a third of over seven day injuries to employees (RIDDOR);
+- falls and slips & trips, combined, account for over a third (35%) of employee injuries.
+They made up more than half of all reported major/specified injuries and almost three in ten (29%) over-seven-day injuries to employees (RIDDOR);